Primate Encounters

 Cancellations

-Until the Final Payment due date, deposits are refundable except for a cancellation fee of $2,750 per person ($2,600 per person is for the pre-purchased, non-refundable and non-transferable gorilla and chimpanzee permits); $150 per person of the cancellation fee can be applied toward another trip if reserved within six months of the cancelled trip’s departure date.
+Until the Final Payment due date, payments are refundable except for a cancellation fee of $2,750 per person ($2,600 for the pre-purchased, non-refundable and non-transferable chimpanzee and gorilla trekking permits); $150 per person of the cancellation fee can be applied toward another trip if reserved within six months of the cancelled trip’s departure date.
 Cancellations are non-transferrable.
 No refunds are given after the Final Payment due date.

 Included

-- Meals from breakfast on September 28 through breakfast on October 5.
+• Meals from dinner on September 1 through breakfast on September 9.

-- Bottled water while trekking and in game drive vehicles.
+• Bottled water while trekking and in vehicles.

 Not Included

-- All airfare (except flight listed as included), airport and departure taxes, and excess baggage fees.
-Round-trip airfare is approximately $1,200 between the US and Entebbe, Uganda.
+• All airfare (except flights listed as included), airport and departure taxes, and excess baggage fees.
+Round-trip airfare is approximately $1,200 between the US and Entebbe, depending on origin.

-- Gratuities – tipping is always discretionary.
-However, we suggest budgeting about $525 per participant for our local drivers/guides, trackers, rangers, and optional porters.
+• Gratuities – tipping is always discretionary.
+However, we suggest budgeting about $525 per participant for your drivers/guides, trackers, and rangers.
+This does not include any trip extensions.

-- Optional hiring of local porters to carry your gear during hikes to find chimpanzees and gorillas.
+• Optional hiring of local porters to carry your gear during chimpanzee and gorilla treks.

-- Items of a personal nature such as laundry, telephone calls, medical costs or hospitalization, room service, alcoholic and other beverages, items not on the regular menu, etc. If you have special dietary needs, please indicate them on your Reservation Form.
+• Items of a personal nature such as laundry, telephone calls, medical costs or hospitalization, room service, alcoholic and other beverages, items not on the regular menu, etc. If you have special dietary needs, please indicate them on your Traveler Form.

 Climate